settadev/examples/trl_language_model_finetuning/README.md

 # TRL Language Model Finetuning

 This is a basic example of how you can configure language model training runs, using the Hugging Face TRL library.
+Watch [this video](https://www.youtube.com/watch?v=hVH3IPoNngo) for an overview.

 ## Install packages